Lily Gloves – in warm and rosy reds, fluttering with zig-zag colours. Keeping the fingers and hands warm and cheery, in the dreariest chill of winter.

 It creates a fully reversible fabric.
 The fabric is dense and cushy without being rigid or inflexible.
 Quite a perfect fabric for making sturdy, warm, cushy gloves for winter!

 I have no pattern or graph to share this time.
-It was worked without either.
+It was worked off the cuff.
+But some short notes that may help:

 Please do share your thoughts in the comments box below.
 Or just sign up for my free email updates (only send out if there are new creations.
 Spasmodically I am afraid!)
 Don’t Miss a Bead!